xpdustry/distributor/distributor-script/distributor-js/README.md

 ## Description

-`distributor-js` provides a better js runtime .
+`distributor-js` provides a better js runtime.
 Here are some things to know about this module :

-- The `js` command is overridden to use the `JavaScriptEngine`.
+- The `js` command is overridden to use the `JavaScriptEngine` provided by the plugin.

 - The `require` function is set up to search for scripts from the root of the `distributor/script/js` subdirectory.